-Article 7 of Communiqué No. 2010/4, amended by Communiqué No. 2022/2, provides that a transaction will be required to be notified in Türkiye if one of the following increased turnover thresholds is met (all currency conversions are based on the Turkish Central Bank's applicable average buying exchange rates for the financial year 2023):
+Article 7 of Communiqué No. 2010/4, amended by Communiqué No. 2022/2, provides that a transaction will be required to be notified in Türkiye if one of the following increased turnover thresholds is met (all currency conversions are based on the Turkish Central Bank's applicable average buying exchange rates for the financial year 2024):

-- the aggregate Turkish turnover of the transaction parties exceeds 750 million Turkish lira and the Turkish turnover of at least two of the transaction parties each exceeds 250 million lira; or - 2. the Turkish turnover of the transferred assets or businesses in acquisitions exceeds 250 million lira and the worldwide turnover of at least one of the other parties to the transaction exceeds 3 billion lira, or the Turkish turnover of any of the parties in mergers exceeds 250 million lira and the worldwide turnover of at least one of the other parties to the transaction exceeds 3 billion lira.
+the aggregate Turkish turnover of the transaction parties exceeds 750 million Turkish lira (approximately €21.1 million or US\$22.8 million) and the Turkish turnover of at least two of the transaction parties each exceeds 250 million lira (approximately €7 million or US\$7.6 million);

+the Turkish turnover of the transferred assets or businesses in acquisitions exceeds 250 million lira (approximately €7 million or US\$7.6 million) and the worldwide turnover of at least one of the other parties to the transaction exceeds 3 billion lira (approximately €84.5 million or US\$91.5 million); or the Turkish turnover of any of the parties in mergers exceeds 250 million lira (approximately €7 million or US\$7.6 million) and the worldwide turnover of at least one of the other parties to the transaction exceeds 3 billion (approximately €84.5 million or US\$91.5 million) lira.

 Communiqué No. 2022/2 introduced a thresholds exemption for undertakings active in certain markets and sectors.
-Pursuant to Communiqué No. 2022/2, the above-mentioned 250 million lira turnover thresholds will not be sought for the acquired undertakings active in or assets relating to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies if they (1) operate in the Turkish geographical market, (2) conduct R&D activities in the Turkish geographical market or (3) provide services to Turkish users.
+Pursuant to Communiqué No. 2022/2, the above-mentioned 250 million lira turnover thresholds will not be sought for the acquired undertakings active in or assets relating to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies, if:

+- 1. they operate in the Turkish geographical market; - 2. they conduct R&D activities in the Turkish geographical market; or - 3. they provide services to Turkish users.